ChalmersGU-data-structure-courses/past-exams/LET375/2020-10/README.md

 ## Personalized exam

-The exam was also personalized based on the personnummer of the student.
+The exam was personalized based on the personnummer of the student.
 Here are example instances for personnummer 000000000000.

 ### Question 2